 How to reach Namchi

 Regular Sikkim Tourism buses are available between Gangtok and Namchi, as well as private taxis.
 Namchi is also well connected by road from NJP (the nearest rail junction), Bagdogra (the nearest airport) and Darjeeling.
 You will get pre-paid taxis from NJP station or Bagdogra airport.
-Namchi is located between Rabongla and Jorethang.
-It is 78kms from Gangtok (takes about 3.5 hours), 26kms from Rabongla, 90kms from NJP and 96kms from Bagdogra.
+Namchi is located between Ravangla and Jorethang.
+It is 78kms from Gangtok (takes about 3.5 hours), 26kms from Ravangla, 90kms from NJP and 96kms from Bagdogra.

 Partha Chatterjee (November 2016)